probedock/probedock/README.md

 Also go to your account page (`You`); you will see that an API key has been generated for you.
 Take a note of its ID and shared secret.

-Follow the setup instructions from the [RSpec client](https://github.com/lotaris/rox-client-rspec).
+Follow the setup instructions from the [client integration guide](https://github.com/lotaris/rox-client#setup-procedure).

 Once your client is set up, run your tests and the data should appear in ROX Center!